What is a technology or IT roadmap?

 New system capabilities

-Goals are both short-term and long-term achievements that the organization is hoping to achieve through the technology solution.
-Specifically, the goals will focus on the business capabilities that are enabled by the technology system, as well as what will be required to maintain the systems going forward.
+Goals and initiatives represent the achievements that you are hoping to achieve through technology solutions.
+Specifically, the goals will focus on the business capabilities that are enabled by the technology, as well as what will be required to maintain it going forward.
+Initiatives are the big themes of work that will help you achieve those goals.

 New system capabilities are what will be provided through the enhanced technology systems.
 For example, adding customer asset tracking to a CRM system will offer greater insight to several business units.